 - Part of the fun is making this one big community party, so you should chat with us on Facebook and share your photos on Instagram.
 If you use the hashtags #pswritebacksoon and #careenough and we will stalk you and put hearts all over everything you post.

-- OK, maybe there IS one rule: You MUST hand write or letter or draw your friends’ and families’ names and addresses.
+- OK, maybe there IS one rule: You REALLY SHOULD hand write or letter or draw your friends’ and families’ names and addresses.
 You can use pre-printed labels for your return address.
 But they should get to see their names in your own beautiful or quirky or perfect or charmingly horrible handwriting.
 We even have tips and tricks to help you make them special!

 Let’s do this.
 Ready?

 Here are a few of the things you’ll need to get fully in challenge mode.

 - Free printable checklist: Download it, print it, and hang it high.
 Experience the wonder of checking off tasks as you do them.

 - The List: You’ll need names and addresses gathered somewhere.
 We’ve got some thoughts and tips.

 - Cards: So many choices.
 Will get you get a bunch of boxed cards, or mix in some off the rack?
 Will there be funny cards and serious ones?
 Will you get Hanukkah cards for Jewish friends and holiday wishes for folks who don’t celebrate Christmas?

 - Pens: This is no time to use the ballpoint pen from your last hotel stay.
 You want a pen that feels good in your hand with ink that flows like a dream.
 Maybe multiple pens in different colors.
 That’s getting into…